Georgia State Route 33: Major intersections

-Special route

 Wenona connector route

 State Route 33 Connector (SR 33 Conn.) is a 1.8 mi connector route near Cordele.
 SR 33 Conn. connects the SR 33 mainline, in Wenona, as well as US 41/SR 7, with Interstate 75 (I-75), via Rockhouse Road.

 SR 33 Conn. begins at an intersection with the SR 33 mainline in Wenona.
 It travels to the east-northeast for approximately 0.2 mi, to an intersection with US 41/SR 7.
 It continues to the east-northeast and crosses over some railroad tracks of Norfolk Southern Railway.
 It curves to the east, and then resumes its east-northeast direction.
 At an interchange with I-75, SR 33 Conn. ends, and Rockhouse Road continues to the east-northeast.

 Between Augusta 1950 and January 1952, Rockhouse Road was established on this path.
 In 1978, SR 33 Conn. was established on its current path.